-doValue has continued to pursue the adoption of diversity criteria and policies for the composition of the Company Bodies and the Board of Directors, in the report prepared in accordance with Art.
-125(3) of the Consolidated Finance Law, for the renewal of the control body on the occasion of the Shareholders' Meeting of last 29 April 2021, it also took account of the policies on diversity, envisaged in the current company and Group regulation, as well as the applicable rules in that regard and, in particular, those relating to gender and to the training path.
+doValue has continued to pursue the adoption of diversity criteria and policies for the composition of its corporate bodies and, in the report prepared pursuant to Article 125-ter of the Consolidated Law on Finance for the renewal of the control body at the Shareholders' Meeting held on 29 April 2021, the Board of Directors, among other things, took into account the diversity policies provided for by current company and Group regulations, as well as the applicable regulations on the subject and, in particular, those relating to gender and educational background.
 In that regard, it is noted that the Board of Directors has favoured the existence of those characteristics, irrespective of the age of the individuals.
 The policies on gender diversity, as indicated above, were applied with the renewal of the roles by the Shareholders' Meeting on 29 April 2021 and, in that sense, the Board of Statutory Auditors has 2 members of the less represented gender, one in the role of Standing Auditor and one in the role of Alternate Auditor.